 Small venues book acts based on imperfect signals: social follower counts, previous attendance data when it exists, gut feel, agent relationships.
 An artist with 80,000 Instagram followers might draw 60 people in a specific city or 300.
 The difference is almost never predictable from the information available at booking time.

-When it misfires — when 60 people show up to a room that needed 180 to break even — the venue absorbs the loss.
+When it misfires (60 people show up to a room that needed 180 to break even) the venue absorbs the loss.
 The artist moves on to the next city.
 The booker moves to the next act.
 The venue is still there holding the financial bag from a decision that nobody had the information to make correctly.

 A different way to ask the question

-Running basement shows, the way you knew something was going to work was if people showed up early and told people.
-Word of mouth was the demand signal.
-That's not scalable, but it was honest — people committed with their time before you committed with your money.
+Running basement shows, the way you knew something was going to work was word of mouth.
+People committed with their time before you committed with your money.
+That signal was honest even when it was small.